We have special pricing on select Bengals and Ragdolls.

 The Bengal Cat’s name comes from the scientific name for the Asian Leopard Cat, Prionailurus Bengalensis.
 Bengals are the only domestic cat with rosettes that resemble the markings on leopards, jaguars and ocelots.

-Bengal Cats are athletic and have well-defined muscles, creating a strong, lean, and sleek appearance.
-They feature high cheekbones, dark markings around the eyes and the ears are small and pointed but round at the tips.
+Bengals feature high cheekbones, dark markings around the eyes, and the ears are small and pointed but round at the tips.
 Their coats, which are actually a pelt and considered to be a part of their skin, have a unique, plush feel unlike any other cat breed.
 Because they are low shed and have no undercoat, along with this type of “skin,” they are low allergen.
-There is no such thing as a nonallergenic cat.
+There is no such thing as a non-allergenic cat.

 Athletic and agile, Bengals love to climb and will gravitate toward the highest point in any room.
 Bengals are often great sources of entertainment.
 One of the main characteristics that make them so special as companions is their intelligence.
 We have found that regular kitty toys are not enough.
 They bore easily.
 We’ve gone to human toddler electronic interactive toys, as well as robotic toys, and the wonderful Ferris Cat Wheel from ZiggyDo.Com.
 But nothing replaces your personal one-on-one time with your cat.

 Bengals learn very quickly, and enjoy learning new behaviors.
-In fact, they may learn tricks you’d rather they didn’t, such as turning on and off light switches, opening doors, and turning on water in your bathroom sink.
+In fact, they may learn tricks you’d rather they didn’t, such as turning on and off light switches, opening doors, and turning on water in your bathroom or kitchen sink.
 The curious Bengal may get into everything, and changes in the home often provoke a quick response from the Bengal.
-Open a cupboard and your Bengal may dive in for a look-see, and will rearrange the contents if they’re not up to his standards.
-But to leave this thought on the positive, they can learn the good things, too.
+Open a cupboard and your Bengal may dive in for a quick look, and decide, if they are not up to their standards, to rearrange the contents.
+To leave this thought on the positive, they can learn the good things, too.
 They are easy to leash train.
 They can be taught tricks like a dog can – stay, sit, fetch and much more.
-They are eager to please.
+We have a family a few families that as soon as soon as they took their new family member home, they started clicker training.
+Bengals are eager to please.